mzazon/awesome-cloud-projects/azure/proactive-cost-anomaly-detection/proactive-cost-anomaly-detection.md

    echo "✅ Permissions and connections configured"
    ```

    The Function App now has the necessary permissions to access both Azure Cost Management APIs and Cosmos DB resources through managed identity authentication.
-This security configuration follows Azure best practices by avoiding hardcoded credentials and using role-based access control.
+This security configuration follows Azure Well-Architected Framework security principles by avoiding hardcoded credentials and using role-based access control with least privilege access.

 ## Validation & Testing